Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 As usual, Harry and Hermione politely declined while Ginny took one.
 They all looked expectantly at the professor.

-"The reason why I have summoned you three here is that I believe I have found the location of the final Horcrux," the headmaster said with a twinkle in his eyes.
+"The reason why I have summoned you three here is that I believe I have found the location of the final Horcrux," the headmaster explained, with a twinkle in his eyes.

 "Inside Hogwarts itself," he answered excitedly.
 "I can't believe I didn't think of it before.
 Follow me."
 He walked out the door and down the stairs.